Plant EvoDevo: Articulation Morphology of Plants

 Despite these differences between articulation morphology and categorical organ-based morphology, the gulf between the two could be partially bridged through the following adjustments in categorical organ-based morphology by

 a.
-Recognizing that, like articles, organs cannot be demarcated by boundaries, as there is a continuum within a plant between organs such as the stem and leaf.
+Recognizing more widely that, like articles, organs cannot be demarcated by boundaries, since there is a continuum within a plant between organs such as the stem and leaf.
+This renders unnecessary the distinction of different shoot models based on different boundary placements (as explained above).

 Nine Approaches to Plant Morphology

-To place articulation morphology into a broader context, I will briefly outline nine approaches to plant morphology, and then, in the next section, I will compare it with the approaches most closely related to it.
+To place articulation morphology into a broader context, I will briefly outline nine approaches to plant morphology, and then, in the next section, I will compare articulation morphology with the approaches most closely related to it.

 1. Classical Morphology

 Classical Morphology asserts that all structures, at least in seed plants, can be understood in terms of the root-stem-leaf model.
-This means that any organ we encounter must be a homologue of either a root, a stem, or a leaf.
+This means that any organ we encounter must be a homologue of either a root, a stem, or a leaf (e.g., Kaplan 2022; Sattler 2022).
 However, the categorization of atypical structures remains controversial.
-Nonetheless, classical morphology still tends to be predominant in mainstream morphology.
+Despite these difficulties, classical morphology is still predominant in mainstream morphology.

-Developmental Morphology (according to Classen-Bockhoff 2024) explains the vast majority of plant structures according to classical morphology but recognizes, like Rutishauser (2005, 2016, 2020), that there are exceptions (misfits) that cannot be fitted into the classical categories.
-It also includes de novo structures not considered in classical morphology.
-In contrast to dogmatic classical morphology, this approach could be characterized as an open morphology.
+Evolutionary Developmental Morphology (according to Classen-Bockhoff 2024) explains the vast majority of vegetative structures according to the basic organs of classical morphology, but - like Rutishauser (2005, 2016, 2020) - recognizes the existence of extreme forms (misfits according to Rutishauser) that cannot be fitted into the classical categories.
+Flowers are considered

 Plant architecture is compatible with this approach.